 - a.
-For having bitten any person - b.
+For having bitten any person. - b.
 If found at large while an order for restraint of such dog is in effect. - c.
-If found in a school, schoolyard or public recreation area.. - d.
+If found in a school, schoolyard or public recreation area. - d.
 For having killed or maimed or otherwise damaged any other domesticated animal. - e.
 For chasing any vehicle upon a public way or way open to public travel in the Town. - f.
 For any violation of this section relating to dogs.

-Upon restraining or muzzling, or issuing any order to restrain or muzzle, the dog officer shall submit in writing to the Selectmen a report of his action and the reasons therefore.
-Upon receipt of such report, the Selectmen may make such order concerning the restraint, muzzling, or disposal of the dog as may be deemed necessary.
-If the Selectmen fail to act upon an interim order during the period the dog is restrained or muzzled, the interim order is automatically vacated upon the expiration of the period.
+Upon restraining or muzzling, or issuing any order to restrain or muzzle, the Animal Control Officer shall submit in writing to the Select Board a report of his action and the reasons therefore.
+If the Select Board fails to act during the period of the interim order, upon expiration of the period, the interim order shall be automatically vacated.